Luis de León: Cantar de los Cantares (translation of Song of Songs)

 In 1561, he began translating the Song of Songs into Spanish for his cousin, Isabel Osorio, a nun in Salamanca who could not read the Latin text, and wrote an accompanying commentary.
-This was León's first major translation of a biblical text, and was probably inspired by a commentary his contemporary Arias Montano had lent to him when he passed through Salamanca in 1561.
+This was León's first major translation of a biblical text and was probably inspired by a commentary his contemporary Arias Montano had lent to him when he passed through Salamanca in 1561.

 Translation of biblical texts into Spanish had been banned by the Council of Trent, so there was a certain risk in this undertaking.
 The manuscript, however, was popular amongst his friends, who copied it and circulated it privately.
 However, the translations formed part of the accusations levelled against León when he was denounced to the Inquisition in 1572.

 Because of the controversial nature of the text, it was not published until 1798.

 In Cantica Canticorum Salomonis explanatio (Commentary on the Song of Solomon)

-This was published in 1580, and built on an earlier Spanish commentary.
+This was published in 1580 and built on an earlier Spanish commentary.
 He revised and enlarged it in a 1589 edition.

 La Perfecta Casada (The Perfect Wife)

-This book is Fray Luis’ interpretation of the Proverbs of Solomon, and was written as a moral exposition to his newly married young niece.
-It advises all young women on the proper behavior and duties of a married woman, both in regard to her husband and her children.
+This book is Fray Luis’s interpretation of the Proverbs of Solomon, and was written as a moral exposition to his newly married young niece.
+It advises all young women on the proper behaviour and duties of a married woman, both in regard to her husband and her children.
 The book quickly became a popular wedding gift to young women of the era, as it was an instruction manual for marriage.
-In addition, this book was a revolutionary defense of women’s roles in society at the time.
-It was first published in 1583, and was popular, appearing in six editions by 1632.
+In addition, this book was a revolutionary defence of women’s roles in society at the time.
+It was first published in 1583 and was popular, appearing in six editions by 1632.